Man leaving a job with a box

 401k taxes

-If you've left your employer and are over age 59½, you won't face the 10% federal tax penalty if you take your 401k balance as a taxable distribution.
+If you've left your employer and are over age 59½, you don't face the 10% federal tax penalty if you take your 401k balance as a taxable distribution.
 You will have to pay taxes on the total amount withdrawn unless part of the funds are Designated Roth Contributions.
-If you're still employed, the plan may limit withdrawals of your account balance even if you are age 59½ or older.
-Think about consulting with your tax advisor before taking a taxable distribution from your 401k plan.
+Beginning at age 73, required minimum distributions (RMDs) will be necessary for any balance kept in the 401k plan.
+You should consult with your tax advisor before taking a taxable distribution from your 401k plan.
+If you're still employed, the 401k plan may limit withdrawals of your account balance even if you are age 59½ or older.

 Neither State Farm nor its agents provide tax or legal advice.